Workplace Wellness Data

 Minnesota Worksite Wellness Survey 2012

-- 87% of all worksites are receptive to worksite wellness policies
+- 87 percent of all worksites are receptive to worksite wellness policies

-- 23% of all worksites — 55% of large worksites (100 or more employees) and 19% of small worksites (less than 100 employees) — have a worksite wellness program
+- 23 percent of all worksites — 55 percent of large worksites (100 or more employees) and 19% of small worksites (less than 100 employees) — have a worksite wellness program

 - Two-thirds have a written policy regarding tobacco use; however, less than a quarter of small worksites have one

-- Only 26% — 23% of small worksites and 51% of large worksites — promote QUITPLAN, a free smoking cessation program
+- Only 26 percent — 23 percent of small worksites and 51 percent of large worksites — promote QUITPLAN, a free smoking cessation program

-- Less that 7% have policies regarding nutrition, physical activity
+- Less than 7 percent have policies regarding nutrition, physical activity